JurajNyiri/HomeAssistant-Zemismart/README.md

 - climate.turn_off
 - climate.turn_on

-This integration additionally creates:

-- zemismart.\* services to control specific features of the device
+This integration additionally creates zemismart.\* services to control specific features of the device.

 <details>
   <summary>zemismart.calibrate</summary>